ollie-pruys/ollie-pruys/README.md

 ## Hi there 👋

+My name is Ollie, And i am a student at Mother Teresa High School In Ottawa.
 <!--
 **ollie-pruys/ollie-pruys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.